jsvensson/dotfiles/README.md

 - `Ctrl-G B`: navigate git branches while in a repository
 - `Ctrl-F`: search files under `pwd` recursively
 - `Ctrl-D`: navigate to directories under `pwd` recursively

+## WIP: Installation

+I have yet to do a fresh install from scratch on a new computer, so this section is still highly theoretical.

+- Install Homebrew
+- Install chezmoi via Homebrew: `brew install chezmoi`